Whiskers-Apps/whiskers-launcher/README.md

 </details>

-1. Download the zip file in [releases](https://github.com/lighttigerXIV/simple-keyboard-launcher/releases) page (Linux-Simple-KL)
+1. Download the zip file in [releases](https://github.com/lighttigerXIV/whiskers-launcher/releases) page (Linux-Whiskers-Launcher)
 2. Extract It
 3. Open the terminal inside the folder and run `./install`
 ### Windows
-1. Download the zip file in [releases](https://github.com/lighttigerXIV/simple-keyboard-launcher/releases) page (Windows-Simple-KL)
+1. Download the zip file in [releases](https://github.com/lighttigerXIV/whiskers-launcher/releases) page (Windows-Whiskers-Launcher)
 2. Extract It
 3. Run the ```install.exe``` as administrator